canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     taskset -pc <CPU_NUM[s]> <PID>

-Latter, you can check if th application is correctly running on the designated CPU core(s):
+Then, you can check if th application is correctly running on the designated CPU core(s):

 .. code-block:: bash